IFF: A Super-resolution Algorithm for Multiple Measurements: Implementation and Discussion

 \subsection{Discussion of IFF Algorithm}

 In this subsection, we briefly discuss the IFF algorithm.
 First, we point out that from numerical experiments, the IFF algorithm is not sensitive to the choice of hyperparameters such as $\Gamma$ in \textbf{Algorithm \ref{algo_1}} and $\sigma^{(r)}$ in \textbf{Algorithm \ref{algo_3}}.
 In the IFF algorithm, \textbf{Algorithm \ref{algo_1}} plays an essential role in the accuracy and efficiency of the whole method.
-It also assumes most of the computational power.
+It also assumes most of the computational power as source localization can be achieved using a subspace method applied to a small-sized Hankel matrix (even for $m=2$).
 The acceleration of \textbf{Algorithm \ref{algo_1}} can be achieved in the following ways.
 First, we notice that optimization problems for different initial guesses are mutually independent and thus can be solved parallelly.
 Second, techniques to accelerate the optimization algorithm can also be applied to improve both efficiency and accuracy.

-We also remark that the IFF algorithm presented here is only suitable for the case of point sources in a small region, say of size less than or comparable to several Rayleigh lengths, and the number of measurements is great than the source number.
-For the general case of point sources in a large region and with multiscale structures, one can first decompose each measurement into ``local measurements'' that correspond to point sources in a small region or cluster, and then apply the IFF algorithm to each local measurement to reconstruct the point sources therein.
-The decomposition strategy will be introduced in a forthcoming paper.
+We also remark that the IFF algorithm presented here is only suitable for the case of point sources in a region, say of size comparable to several Rayleigh lengths, and the number of measurements is greater than the source number.
+For the general case of point sources in a large region and with multiscale structures, one can first decompose each measurement into "local measurements" that correspond to point sources in a small region or cluster, and then apply the IFF algorithm to each local measurement to reconstruct the point sources therein.
+The decomposition technique has been developed in \cite{liu2022measurement} and the scanning technique will be developed in a forthcoming paper.

 In summary, IFF is an efficient algorithm that solves the local super-resolution problem with multiple measurements.
 We believe the idea can be generalized to other related problems.